 (3) Beat together all of the above ingredients for about minute to get a fairly thick batter.
 Pour this into the prepared tin.

 (4) Bake in the pre-heated oven for between an hour and 70 minutes, checking the cake after about 50 minutes.
 If you feel it is starting to brown too much on top, place a piece of greaseproof over it.
 To test if the cake is cooked, insert a skewer into the centre – if there is no mixture on it when you remove it, the cake is ready.
 If using mini loaf tins or muffin tins, bake for about 20 minutes.

-(5) Towards the end of the cooking time, make the drizzle: mix the lemon juice, zest and sugar together in a bowl, reserving a little of the juice and zest for the icing – the sugar doesn’t have to dissolve: the crunch you get on the top with the sugar that hasn’t dissolved is wonderful!
+(5) Towards the end of the cooking time, make the drizzle: mix the lemon juice and sugar together in a bowl: the sugar doesn’t have to dissolve at all, and you will have wonderfully sharp crunchy bits on top.

-(6) When the cake has come out of the oven, prick holes with a skewer over the surface of the cake and pour the drizzle carefully over it.
-Brush over the lemon curd.
+(6) About 10 minutes after the cake has come out of the oven, prick holes with a skewer over the surface of the cake and pour the drizzle over it, a little at a time.
+Brush over the lemon curd, if using.
 Leave to cool fully in the tin.

 (7) If going for a tangy, sticky icing as well, when the cake has fully cooled, remove from the tin and peel away the greaseproof.
-Mix the icing sugar, some of the lemon zest and enough lemon juice to give a runny icing.
-Drizzle this liberally over the cake and sprinkle some finely grated lemon zest (or thinly sliced lemon rind that has been simmered in a sugar syrup for about 20 minutes) over the top.
+Mix the icing sugar and enough lemon juice to give a fairly runny icing.
+Drizzle this liberally over the cake and sprinkle some finely grated lemon zest over the top.